mimblewimble/grin-rfcs/text/0000-fix-fees.md

 [motivation]: #motivation

 The former fee requirements suffer from being somewhat arbitrary, and not miner incentive compatible.
-They are not even linear; to avoid a negative minimum fee, they are rounded up to zero.
+They are not even linear; to avoid a negative minimum fee, they are rounded up to `BASE_FEE`.
 As a consequence, the minimum fees for the aggregate of two transactions was not necessarily equal to the sum of the individual ones.
 Worse, a miner had no incentive to include a transaction that pays 0 fees, while they take resources to relay.
 The current (and foreseeable) low price of Grin makes spamming the UTXO set rather cheaper than desired.
-Fee overpaying, for higher priority to be included in full blocks. fails when aggregated with minimal fee transactions.
+Fee overpaying, for higher priority to be included in full blocks, fails when aggregated with minimal fee transactions.

 ## Community-level explanation
 [community-level-explanation]: #community-level-explanation

-For clarity, let's adopt define the following definitions.
+For clarity, let's adopt the following definitions.
 Let the feerate of a transaction be the fees paid by the transaction divided by the transaction weight with regards to block inclusion (`Transaction::weight_as_block`).
 Let the `minfee` of a transaction be the amount of fees required for relay and mempool inclusion.